Loyla486/XNALaraMesh/README.md

 XPS Tools
 =========
-Blender an addon to Export/Import Haydee assets.
+Blender an addon to Export/Import Haydee assets (AKA .Mesh, .XPS, .asci (Mesh).

 With Blender 2.80 released there where many changes.